-The Fund has one or more different classes (categories) of participations ('Participation Class' or 'Participation Classes').
-For each class, the participation provide entitlement to a proportionate share of the assets attributable to the relevant Participation Class.
-Participation Classes within the Fund may differ in terms of cost and fee structure, the minimum amount of initial investment, demands on the quality of the investors, the currency in which the net asset value is expressed, etc.
+The Fund is divided into one or more Share Classes.
+The Share Classes within the Fund may differ in terms of cost and fee structure, the minimum amount of initial investment, demands on the quality of the investors, the currency in which the net asset value is expressed, etc.